Unwieldy wildfires scorch Canada and threaten a community scarred by past catastrophe - KESQ

 Hazardous smoke from the blazes has also been wafting into the US and reducing air quality.

-Degraded air quality levels were in place Tuesday evening from the Dakotas into Oklahoma.
+Degraded air quality levels were in place Wednesday from the Dakotas into Oklahoma.
 The central US will remain the focal point for Canadian smoke through at least midweek.

 ‘It’s a war zone’